RackunSec/Demon-App-Store/README.md

 ![Demon App Store Screenshot](images/app-store-new.png)

 ## Self Maintaining
 The Demon App Store will update itself in /appdev/ before each run.

-## Installation
-To install, please run the ```./install-app-store.sh``` file.
+This is due to the ```demon-app-store-workflow.sh``` file which is stored in ```/usr/local/sbin/``` which holds all of the working code.

 #### Dependencies
 * wget
 * awk, sed, grep